Johnny-Morgan/hike-logger/README.md

   ![Image](static/images/readme/latest.png)

-  The homepage shows the last 4 hikes hikes added to the website.
-For users that are logged in, a button is displayed with the text view.
+  The homepage shows the last four hikes added to the website.
+For users that are logged-in, a button is displayed with the text view.
 This button redirects the user to a page that displays more information about that hike.
 For guests to the website, the button is replaced with a login button which redirects the user to the login page.

 - ### Hikes page